Who do you have to tell when your bankruptcy application has been approved?

 Bankruptcy gets rid of almost all of your debts, so no court proceedings should continue, including:

 - Claims in a county court that would lead to a county court judgment (CCJ); and

 - Charging order cases in a county court.

-If you know that proceedings are already underway when you go bankrupt, or if you get court papers a week or so later, then inform the creditor and enter a defense to these proceedings: state that your bankruptcy application was approved on dd/mm/yyyy, and give your bankruptcy number which will have been on the Bankruptcy Order you were sent.
+If a court case has already started, tell the creditor and enter a defence to these proceedings: state that your bankruptcy application was approved on dd/mm/yyyy, and give your bankruptcy number, this is on the Bankruptcy Order you were sent.

-If you want help to do this, then National Debtline is a great source of useful telephone advice for all matters court-related.
-They have a good library of information, but if you are in any doubt, phone them up.
+National Debtline is a great source of advice for all matters court-related.
+They have a good library of information, but if you are in any doubt, phone them up or use their webchat.

-Where you have already let a bailiff into your house before your bankruptcy and there is a controlled goods agreement (a list of your things that the bailiffs will take and sell if you don’t make the agreed payments) then you need urgent advice.
+Where you have already let a bailiff in and they have made a controlled goods agreement – this is a list of your things that the bailiffs will take and sell if you don’t make the agreed payments – then you need urgent advice.
 Call National Debtline as soon as possible.